 In the example of purchasing a product, voucher codes with a 24 hour validity period may be sent out to users who have been identified as looking at a specific item.
 This then encourages the users who were in the consideration stage of the marketing funnel to then progress into the conversion stage.

 With email marketing, the content of the email being sent out is to identify prospects, generate leads, or even conversion itself.
 Therefore urgency can be a great way of encouraging people to open your email and click-through.
-Including a timescale in the subject line itself is naturally a way of creating urgency for the user; often the shorter period of time, the better.
+Including a timescale in the subject lines to increase open rates is a way of creating urgency for the user; often the shorter period of time, the better.
 However the actual purpose, or content, of the email needs to be engaging for the urgency to work successfully.